 Ok, I love creepy and oftentimes consider it beautiful in its own special way, so The Ohio State Reformatory makes my list.
 Located in Mansfield, the non-working reformatory was a working prison for nearly 100 years and used its inmates to built one of its wings.
 The property closed in 1990 and now offers tours including popular filming locations from The Shawshank Redemption.
 Find the room with the safe and you’ll find the Bible that was so pivotal in Andy’s freedom.

-Have you been to any of these awesome seven spots?
+Have you been to any of these seven awesome places you won’t believe exist in Ohio?
 Please let me know in the comment section which one is your favorite!